the-real-kodoninja/InventoryManager/README.md

     -   Scan pallets to new locations.

-    -   Update the SVG map and logs automatically.
+    -   Update the 2D/3D layouts and logs automatically.

 -   **Monitor Health**: